ml/syncano-libraries/README.md

 #### Changing page size

-Number of items by page is set with `limit` query parameter.
+Number of items by page is set with `page_size` query parameter.

 #### Different orderings